prestto/prestto/README.md

 I'm Tom Preston, a Full Stack Developer with around 4 years experience in Data Analysis and more recently, 3.5 years in Software Development.

-The majority of my time as a Dev has been deivided like so:
+The majority of my time as a Dev has been divided:

 - **Python** 60%
 - **JavaScript** 30%